mac-can/SerialCAN/README.md

 _Important note_: To build any of the following build targets run the `build_no.sh` script to generate a pseudo build number.
 ```
-uv-pc013mac:~ eris$ cd ~/Projects/MacCAN/SerialCAN/Sources/
+uranus@uv-pc007linux:~$ cd ~/Projects/CAN/DRV/Drivers/SerialCAN
-uv-pc013mac:Sources eris$ ./build_no.sh
+uranus@uv-pc007linux:~/Projects/CAN/DRV/Drivers/SerialCAN$ ./build_no.sh
 ```
 Repeat this step after each `git commit`, `git pull`, `git clone`, etc.

-Then go back to root folder and compile the whole _bleep_ by typing the usual commands:
+Then you can build the whole _bleep_ by typing the usual commands:
 ```
-uv-pc013mac:Sources eris$ cd ~/Projects/MacCAN/SerialCAN
+uranus@uv-pc007linux:~$ cd ~/Projects/CAN/DRV/Drivers/SerialCAN
-uv-pc013mac:SerialCAN eris$ make clean
+uranus@uv-pc007linux:~/Projects/CAN/DRV/Drivers/SerialCAN$ make clean
-uv-pc013mac:SerialCAN eris$ make all
+uranus@uv-pc007linux:~/Projects/CAN/DRV/Drivers/SerialCAN$ make all
-uv-pc013mac:SerialCAN eris$ sudo make install
+uranus@uv-pc007linux:~/Projects/CAN/DRV/Drivers/SerialCAN$ sudo make install
 ```
-_(The version number of the libraries can be adapted by editing the `Makefile`s in the subfolders and changing the variable `VERSION` accordingly.)_
+_(The version number of the libraries can be adapted by editing the `Makefile`s in the subfolders and changing the variable `VERSION` accordingly.
+Don´t forget to set the version number also in the source files.)_

 #### libSerialCAN